 - The identity and access management market growth is primarily driven by the increased demand in security governance, enforcement concerns, distributed systems and workforce, as well as lower quality of security services within organizations.
 Security policy enforcement challenges arise when systems, people, and access management practices are distributed requiring single sign-on and federated identity management as well as older systems lacking the proper settings to be configured in accordance with the stated security policies and standards.

-- Stolen employee access credentials is by far the leading cause of system hacking cases and data breach incidents which will cost businesses about $2 trillion by 2019.
-In fact, stolen employee password is responsible for around 90% of cyber attacks according to leading industry and government reports.
+- Stolen employee access credentials is by far the leading cause of system hacking cases and data breach incidents which will cost businesses about $5 trillion by 2024.
+In fact, stolen employee password and human error are responsible for around 90% of data breaches according to leading industry and government reports.

 - Changes in technology and way of life are forcing organizations to seek identity and access management solutions.
 Consider the following: